By Roxanne Schroeder-Arce.

 Cast: 1m., 3w., with doubling or 1m., 3w., 6 either gender.
 A celebration of the assimilation of two cultures and languages, this English/Spanish bilingual play uses the wisdom tales of the Mexican culture to give hope to a family faced with too much reality.
 Young Pedro and his family make their home in a barn on the Mexican border.
 Pedro complains of having nothing and brings his mother many headaches.
 On one occastion, she invites a hungry woman to share the family dinner.
 But this Señora returns time and again to eat and tell fantastical stories of the enchanted serpent and Cucuy of Mexican legend, filling Pedro's nights with heroic, yet frightening dreams.
 Surprisingly, Pedro is learning from these wisdom tales, but his mother is suspicious of the Señora until it is revealed that Señora Tortuga holds the thread that ties their past dreams to their future.
 Production notes are available in the script containing details on set and casting.
-Simple or elaborate set.
-Suitable for touring.
-Contemporary or stylized costumes.
 A live musician is suggested to provide impromptu underscoring.
-Puppets are suggested for the serpent.
-Approximate running time: 50 minutes.

 Bilingual Play - Legend of the Poinsettia